alirezaft/UnityChart/README.md

 * 👨‍💻 Useful for developers tracking variables, performance metrics, or AI decisions
 * 🎮 Helpful for game designers working on economy balancing, tuning stats, or monitoring game events

+## Installation
+1. Open the UnityChart GitHub repository and copy the Git URL from the Code menu.
+2. Open Unity Package Manager → click + → select Install package from Git URL...
+3. Paste the URL and press Install.

 ## Example

 ```cs title="ExampleMonoBehaviour.cs"